meng-ucalgary/seng-637-assignment-3/Assignment3-ReportTemplate.md

 | Methods      | 100.0 %  |
 | Complexity   | 100.0 %  |

-#### 5. `DataUtilities.calculateColumnTotal(Values2D, int)`
+#### 5. `DataUtilitiesTest.calculateColumnTotalwithNullValue()`

-From the Assignment 2, the calculateColumnTotal method had the following coverage on metrics using the Eclemma coverage tool:
+Before adding test case `DataUtilitiesTest.calculateColumnTotalwithNullValue()`, the coverage calculated using EclEmma was as mentioned in below table.

 | Counter      | Coverage |
 | ------------ | -------- |